 Laura was going to say something, but Daniel cut in first.

 “I actually have something I want to tell you and Jack at home tonight.
 If that’s alright.”

 Laura cleared her throat, pointing off.
-“Yeah, I also have like, chores to do..
+“Yeah, I also have like, chores to do...
 But I’ll ask my parents for some other time!” she said, smiling although feeling dejected.
-Arty nodded, waving to her.
+Arty nodded and offered her a wave.

 “Okay, I guess another time, then,” he said, smiling to her to help cheer her up.
 She gave a small smile back and looked at Daniel.